 During deformation, the dispersion of hard second phases in soft ferrite creates a high work hardening rate, as observed in the DP steels.
 However, in TRIP steels the retained austenite also progressively transforms to martensite with increasing strain, thereby increasing the work hardening rate at higher strain levels.
-This is illustrated in Figure 1-5, where the engineering stress-strain behaviour of HSLA, DP and TRIP steels of approximately similar yield strengths are compared.
+This is illustrated in Figure 2-8, where the engineering stress-strain behavior of HSLA, DP and TRIP steels of approximately similar yield strengths are compared.
 The TRIP steel has a lower initial work hardening rate than the DP steel, but the hardening rate persists at higher strains where work hardening of the DP begins to diminish.
-Additional engineering and true stress-strain curves for TRIP steel grades are located in AHSS Application Guidelines Image Gallery, Figure 2-9C.
+Additional engineering and true stress-strain curves for TRIP steel grades are located in Figure 2-9 of the Advanced High-Strength Steels Application Guidelines.

 The work hardening rates of TRIP steels are substantially higher than for conventional HSS, providing significant stretch forming.
 This is particularly useful when designers take advantage of the high work hardening rate (and increased bake hardening effect) to design a part utilizing the as-formed mechanical properties.
 The high work hardening rate persists to higher strains in TRIP steels, providing a slight advantage over DP in the most severe stretch forming applications.

 TRIP steels use higher quantities of carbon than DP steels to obtain sufficient carbon content for stabilizing the retained austenite phase to below ambient temperature.
 Higher contents of silicon and/or aluminium accelerate the ferrite/bainite formation.
-Thus, these elements assist in maintaining the necessary carbon content within the retained austenite.
+These elements assist in maintaining the necessary carbon content within the retained austenite.
 Suppressing the carbide precipitation during bainitic transformation appears to be crucial for TRIP steels.
 Silicon and aluminium are used to avoid carbide precipitation in the bainite region.

 The strain level at which retained austenite begins to transform to martensite is controlled by adjusting the carbon content.
 At lower carbon levels, the retained austenite begins to transform almost immediately upon deformation, increasing the work hardening rate and formability during the stamping process.
 At higher carbon contents, the retained austenite is more stable and begins to transform only at strain levels beyond those produced during forming.
 At these carbon levels, the retained austenite persists into the final part.
 It transforms to martensite during subsequent deformation, such as a crash event.

 TRIP steels therefore can be engineered or tailored to provide excellent formability for manufacturing complex AHSS parts or exhibit high work hardening during crash deformation for excellent crash energy absorption.
-The additional alloying requirements of TRIP steels degrade their resistance spot-welding behaviour.
+The additional alloying requirements of TRIP steels degrade their resistance spot-welding behavior.
 This can be addressed somewhat by modification of the welding cycles used (for example, pulsating welding or dilution welding).